jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 The three first template parameters are rather obvious, it handles which `Key` / `T` pairs we will deal with and which `Container` type stores them.
 The last two template parameters are here to kill multiple birds with one stone.
 Our iterator class will both represent `iterator` and `const_iterator` by setting the first parameter `isConst`.
 It also gives you the choice on which version of [the Schrodinger std::pair]({filename}../C++/dense-hash-map-part-2.md) we want to project onto with the `projectToConstKey` parameter.

-Afterwards we can start to define some important **usings** we can re-use within our class:
+Afterwards, we can start to define some important **usings** we can re-use within our class:

 ```c++
 class dense_hash_map_iterator {